 The cleaning of your home draft system is paramount to maintaining a flow of clean and healthy beer.
-Without this regular maintenance between each keg, one runs a high risk of microbial infection that could sour a whole keg.
+Without this regular maintenance between each keg, one runs a high risk of microbial infection that could change the flavors of the beer.
 Here we will go over the various details of disassembling a kegerator for the regular maintenance it needs.
 If you own a home draft system, we recommend that you follow these steps to insure proper cleaning and sanitation.

 Regular cleaning and sanitation of your home draft system lines, faucets and regulators is essential for keeping your beer flowing bacteria-free.

 There are two stages to the cleaning of your home draft system: cleaning and sanitizing.
 Cleaning means getting all the large chunks of yeast and malt residue away from the surfaces of the kegerator, or home draft system, while sanitizing means going after the microbes and performing a deeper clean.

 Step 1 - Turn Off and Unplug

 The first thing you want to do is wipe down all surfaces.
 So go ahead and unplug your kegerator, turn the CO2 off, close off the regulator, and disengage the keg tap and remove the keg.

 Start cleaning all surfaces - this includes your CO2 tank, regulator, keg tap, all beer lines, any spill tray you have, the inside of your cooling unit, and the outside.
 Basically, it is a good idea to give the whole area around your draft system a good cleaning.
 This is because microbes such as vinegar bacteria, rouge yeast, or colonies containing both (i.e. Kombucha) can live in puddles of spilled beer and waft into your cooling unit or up your spigot to cause further contamination.

 We suggest using unscented soap and warm water for this initial surface cleaning.
 The use of unscented soap allows you to smell if the surface is actually clean or not, as the perfumes in scented soaps can be strong enough to overpower scents that are clues to dirty spots.